dassolkim/airbyte-api-module/README.md

-# airbyte-api-module
+# Airbyte manager

-This repository is an Airbyte wrapper api module for open-data-handler
+Airbyte manager is a module that supports automatic table extraction and migration